muratk3n/thirdwave/en/tweets/2020/week20a.md

 "Solar / H2 boat Energy Observer's made a trip from St. Petersburg in Russia to Spitsbergen in Norway on August 10th.
-During the 24-day jaunt, the boat produced 9,160.8kWh of energy, 52 percent of which came from the sun, [wind contributed]  42 percent, around 3,717.82kWh, in terms of the aerodynamic aid it offered the boat.
-And the remaining six percent was from hydrogen.
+During the 24-day jaunt, the boat produced 9,160.8kWh of energy, 52 percent of which came from the sun...
 Of the total power, 59 percent propelled the boat, with the remaining 41 percent going to life support" [Link](https://www.engadget.com/2019-10-08-energy-observer-solar-hydrogen-power-boat.html), [Link](https://www.yachtcruisecompany.com/wp-content/uploads/2019/09/Northern-Europe-Hidden-Baltic-Scandinavia.jpg)